 More models are available to explore and, as we have seen in this project, an option such as the probability distribution significantly affects results.
-Future work would also examine assignment of scores used in the malicious and benign training data and/or data centering and scaling.
+Future work would also examine assignment of scores used in the malicious and benign training data.